What Rights Do You Have?

 If you are facing eviction or facing another problem with your landlord and need a Tenants Rights Attorney in St Louis or nearby, please reach out to us and take advantage of the flat fee pricing we can usually offer in this area.

-If you are a residential tenant facing problems with your landlord, we also offer reduced fee consultations of $50 for thirty (30) minutes.
+If you are a residential tenant facing problems with your landlord, we also offer reduced fee consultations of up to thirty (30) minutes.

 Please click below to schedule now: